Offirmo/offirmo.github.io/README.md

 # [offirmo.github.io](http://offirmo.github.io)

-Contractor personal webpage, to be hosted on github pages.
+Personal webpage, to be hosted on github pages.

 Pure Vanilla because I wanted to try it ;)